lucamegh/Portal/README.md

 ```

 ### Custom transitions
-To create a custom transiton, use the `ContainerViewControllerTransition.custom(animator:)` method.
+To create a custom transiton, use the `ContainerViewController.Transition.custom(animator:)` method.
 This method accepts an object conforming to the `UIViewControllerAnimatedTransitioning` protocol.

 ```swift
 class SlideAnimator: NSObject, UIViewControllerAnimatedTransitioning { ... }